VOTING (CIVIL LEAVE)

 || 3 hours

-If an employee has not requested leave to vote before the day of the election and/or it is practical for the employee to vote before or after his or her work day, another type of leave (e.g., annual leave, compensatory time, leave without pay) may be requested.
+If an employee has not requested leave to vote before the day on which the employee wishes to take leave to vote and/or it is practical for the employee to vote before or after his or her work day, another type of leave (e.g., annual leave, compensatory time, leave without pay) may be requested.

 Click on below headings for more information on this topic